Finance and Funding

 College deposit

-The College requires each student to pay a deposit at the start of their course (students continuing immediately from one degree to another do not need to pay a second deposit).
-The deposit paid at the start of the first course will be held until the second is completed).
+The College requires each student to pay a deposit at the start of their course.
+Where students are continuing immediately from one degree to another, the deposit paid at the start of the first course will be held until the second course is completed.

-The deposit will be £250 in 2024/25.
-Information is sent towards the end of a student’s course about deposit refunds.
-Deposits would only be withheld in full or in part by the College in the case of debt due to the College and/or loss or damage to College property.
+The deposit is £250 in 2025/26.
+The Academic Office will invite students to complete the end of membership form towards the end of their course.
+This will include details on refunding the College deposit.
+Deposits will only be withheld in full or in part by the College in the case of debt due and/or loss or damage to College property.

 College community charge